DenisHki/hockey-manager-expo-app/README.md

 # hockey-manager-expo-app
-The Hockey Manager app with React Native EXPO

 Welcome to the Hockey App repository!
 This React Native application serves as a comprehensive platform for managing hockey team-related information, including player profiles, event schedules, and team details.
 The app is designed to provide users with easy access to player and event details, as well as the ability to add, edit, and delete information.

 ## Features